harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

 - temporarily put "FALSE" in the first `#include` column for all the datasets you don't want it to run; or,
 - modify the task in `gulpfile.js` so that the variable `ids` only includes the new dataset ids.

 Then run the task.
 The output just goes to stdout in yaml format (some irrelevant output is suppressed to remove clutter, eg. all the region codes).
-Copy the output to the end of (sdmx-abs-metadata-for-reference.yaml)[../datasources/sdmx-abs-metadata-for-reference.yaml], for reference.
+Copy the output to the end of [sdmx-abs-metadata-for-reference.yaml](../datasources/sdmx-abs-metadata-for-reference.yaml), for reference.

-You can scan this yaml output to quickly find hierarchical dimension values.
-Eg. this output shows that the Sex dimension has a total value (id 3, name Persons) with males (id 1) and females (id 2) as children.
+You can scan this `yaml` output to quickly find hierarchical dimension values.
+Eg. the output below shows that the `sex` dimension has a total value (id 3, name Persons), with males (id 1) and females (id 2) as children:

 ```
 - id: ABS_C16_T11_LGA